Tandoor bread: South Asia

-Pakistan

-In Pakistan, tandoor breads are a staple across the country.
-In rural areas, each home often has its own tandoor, while in urban areas commercial tandoors are available where people buy bread for breakfast, lunch, and dinner.
-These commercial tandoors are especially popular during summer times when high temperatures in parts of the country make cooking bread at home an unpleasant chore.

-These breads range from a simple Tandoori roti which is unleavened bread, to yeast-based khamiri roti, as well as richer and more complex (yeast, milk, egg, etc.-based) naans and kulcha breads.
-In Pakistani cuisine, specific types of tandoori breads are often eaten with specific foods.
-Some of the most popular tandoori breads include Sheermal, Taftan, and Roghni naan.
+In Pakistani cuisine, tandoor breads are a staple across the country.
+These range from a simple unleavened Tandoori roti, to yeast-based khamiri roti, as well as richer and more complex (yeast, milk, egg, etc.-based) naans and kulcha breads.

-Commonly, central tandoor was often a social institution where people would bring their atta or dough to be cooked; and bartered with the baker using gandum (گندم) or wheat.

-In addition to savory breads, tandoors in Pakistan are also used to bake various sweet and semi-sweet breads such as sheermal (شیر مال) and qand kulcha (قند کلچہ).

-Because of the growing inaccessibility of a tandoor oven in urban areas, especially in cities outside of Southern Asia, people have developed ingenious techniques to replicate the cooking process and the food without the use of the oven.
-Common alternatives include an oven or a grill fueled by charcoal or wood so the food will be infused with the smoky flavor.

-Tandoori roti is commonly consumed in South Asian countries such as Pakistan and India.
-This bread is served in restaurants, hotels, industrial canteens and at home.
-It is also gaining popularity in Asia, North America (outside of the Caribbean) and Europe due to migrants during British colonialism.
+Tandoor bread is gaining popularity in Asia, North America (especially the Caribbean) and Europe due to the Indian diaspora during British colonialism.

 Caribbean

 Tandoor bread is found in Caribbean countries such as Guyana, Suriname and Trinidad and Tobago (as roti).

 Physical and chemical composition

 Aroma, smell, appearance, color, size and overall texture are the general characteristics that are optimized by producers of tandoor bread.
 The texture and quality of tandoor bread are determined by the percentage of wheat protein, the number of essential amino acids and the type of flour present in the bread.
 Various studies have demonstrated that the chemical and biochemical composition of flour affects the flour's ability to interact with the other ingredients in tandoor bread.

 Response surface methodology is a process which allows for the development of palatable tandoor breads that have a long shelf life and contain minimal amounts of polycyclic aromatic hydrocarbons, which may pose health hazards.
 For optimal sensory and chemical stability of tandoor bread, the water level is 720 milliliters per kilogram, protein concentrations range from 10.3% to 11.5%, between 1.2 and 1.6% salt is added, and the bread is baked in temperatures ranging from 330 to 450 °C.